HCL

 HomeCostLab is a free resource built for homeowners who want honest, data-driven answers before they spend a single dollar on a renovation.
 Whether you are pricing a kitchen remodel, comparing roof replacement bids, or figuring out how much an HVAC upgrade really costs in your state, our goal is to remove the guesswork so you can budget with confidence and negotiate from a position of knowledge.

-Right now the site includes over 117 expert-written cost guides covering every major home improvement category — kitchens, bathrooms, roofing, siding, windows, HVAC, flooring, landscaping, and more.
-Each guide breaks down national averages, itemized cost components, and the factors that push prices up or down, so you understand exactly where your money goes.
-We also offer 8 free interactive calculators that let you plug in your square footage, material preferences, and zip code to generate a personalized estimate in seconds.
+Right now the site includes 20 in-depth cost guides covering every major home improvement project — kitchens, bathrooms, roofing, siding, windows, HVAC, flooring, landscaping, and more — plus 290 expert-written money guides.
+Each cost guide breaks down national averages, itemized cost components, and the factors that push prices up or down, so you understand exactly where your money goes.
+We also offer 28 free interactive calculators that let you plug in your square footage, material preferences, and zip code to generate a personalized estimate in seconds.

 What makes HomeCostLab different is our commitment to accuracy.
-Our pricing data is compiled from the U.S. Census Bureau's American Housing Survey, the Bureau of Labor Statistics (BLS) employment and wage data for construction trades, RSMeans regional cost indices, and real contractor bids collected from industry databases.
-Every guide is reviewed by our editorial team to ensure the numbers reflect current market conditions, and we update figures annually — or sooner when material prices shift significantly.
+Every estimate starts from a national baseline average for the project, drawn from publicly available data including the U.S. Census Bureau's American Housing Survey and the Bureau of Labor Statistics (BLS) employment and wage data for construction trades.
+We then adjust that baseline by state using publicly available labor and material cost differences, so the numbers reflect local pricing.
+We update figures annually — or sooner when material prices shift significantly.

 We also provide state-by-state cost adjustments for all 50 states plus Washington D.C., factoring in local labor rates, material availability, permit requirements, and climate considerations.
 That means the estimate you see for a bathroom remodel in Texas is genuinely different from one in Massachusetts — because the real-world costs are different.